How do you find the best Graphic Designer for your Project?

 For example, you could ask the candidate to design a small advertising piece.

-If the collaboration works, then you will have found a talented graphic designer worth hiring for a longer term.
+If the collaboration works, you will have found a talented graphic designer worth hiring for a longer term.

 7 Tips to Find the Best Graphic Designer for Your Business